What is Common Data Service?

 Logic and validation

-Entities within CDS for Apps can leverage rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data within an entity.
+Entities within Common Data Service can leverage rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data within an entity.

 - Business rules validate data across multiple fields and entities and provide warning and error messages, regardless of the app used to create the data.
 For more information, see Create a business rule.